Categories

 4: Make your character’s voice identifiable from the start

 Many writers make the mistake of making their first person narrators’ voices too similar to their own.
 Characters that feel like stand-ins for the author feel flat and one-dimensional.
-Instead, make your character distinctive from the outset.
+Instead, make your character distinctive from the outset, giving them a stronger narrative voice.
 Do this with:

 • Personality: Is your character mostly optimistic or negative?
 Poetic in the language they use or plain-speaking?